Metrization and Simulation of Controlled Hybrid Systems: Metrization and Relaxation of Controlled Hybrid Systems

 \subsection{Relaxation of a Controlled Hybrid System}

-To construct a numerical simulation scheme which does not require the exact computation of the time instant when an execution intersects a guard, we require a method capable of introducing some slackness within the computation.
-This is accomplished by relaxing each domain along its guard and then relaxing each vector field and reset map accordingly in order to define a relaxation of a controlled hybrid system.
+To construct a numerical simulation scheme that does not require the exact computation of the time instant when an execution intersects a guard, we require a method capable of introducing some slackness within the computation.
+This is accomplished by relaxing\footnote{This should not be confused with the ``relaxation'' of hybrid inclusions described by Cai~\etal~\cite{CaiGoebel2008rx}.
+Since interpreting our controlled hybrid systems as hybrid inclusions yields singleton--valued ``flow'' and ``jump'' maps, relaxation in this sense does not yield a distinct hybrid system.} each domain along its guard and then relaxing each vector field and reset map accordingly in order to define a relaxation of a controlled hybrid system.

 To formalize this approach, we begin by defining the relaxation of each domain of a controlled hybrid system, which is accomplished by first attaching an $\rxsymbol$--sized strip to each guard. \begin{definition} Let ${\cal H}$ be a controlled hybrid system.
 For each $e \in \Gamma$, let $\rx{S_e} = G_e \times [0,\rxsymbol]$ be the \emph{strip associated to guard $G_e$}.
 For each $j \in {\cal J}$, let